AnotherKamila/kamila.is/teaching/shell/index.md

 You will often do several things with the same file: for this, type your command and then press Alt+Up once to find the previous file name again:

 <asciinema-player src="cast/history-alt-2.cast"></asciinema-player>

+# Suggestions?

+This document lives [on GitHub](https://github.com/AnotherKamila/kamila.is/blob/master/teaching/shell/index.md).
+Comments, suggestions, improvements, or anything else is welcome!
+Feel free to open an issue or send a pull request.

 <!--
 # TODO things